 The Hebrew word qaba, on the other hand, is used to emphasize the violent seizing of property.
 It would fit the term "robbery."
 This is the word used in the question "Will a man rob God?"
 (Malachi 3:8).
-We can infer that disobedience to tithing is a more dangerous infraction of the eighth commandment than mere "burglary."
+We should be mindful that disobedience to tithing could also be a dangerous infraction of the eighth commandment.
 May God keep us from either violation as we seek to please Him.
 HMM III